 Texas (Republic).
 Department of State:

-An Inventory of Financial Records of the Department of State, Republic of Texas at the Texas State Archives, 1837-1845
+An Inventory of Department of State Post Office Records at the Texas State Archives, 1836-1847, undated

-The Secretary of State is a constitutional officer of the executive branch of state government, appointed by the governor and confirmed by the senate for a term concurrent with the governor's (a two-year term at first, a four-year term since 1974).
-The office was first created by the Constitution of the Republic of Texas in 1836 (Article VI, Section 10), and has been continued by each succeeding Constitution.
+The secretary of state is a constitutional officer of the executive branch of state government, appointed by the governor and confirmed by the senate for a term concurrent with the governor's (a two-year term at first, a four-year term since 1975).
+The office was first created by the Constitution of the Republic of Texas in 1836 (Article VI, Section 10), and has been continued by each succeeding constitution.

 Restrictions on Access